How to Export Windows Live Mail to Outlook & Office 365?

 Faster Way to Transfer WLM to Outlook in Bulk

 If you are moving one or two folders, the free EML drag method wins and costs nothing.
-The honest trade off is scale.
+What changes the answer is volume.
 For a large mailbox, several profiles, or when you want to filter by date and keep the folder tree exactly as it was, the manual routes turn into a long afternoon.
 That is where the Corbett Email Migration Tool helps.
-It reads a configured Windows Live Mail profile, previews the data, and moves it into Outlook or Office 365 in bulk with attachments, contacts, and folder structure kept.
+It reads a configured Windows Live Mail profile, previews the data and moves it into Outlook or Office 365 in bulk with attachments, contacts and folder structure kept.
 It also supports IMAP based migration if your target is an online account.

 Steps to Export Windows Live Mail to Outlook

-3. Click Export and choose your target, such as PST for Outlook, then apply any date or folder filters you need.
+- Click Export and choose your target, Outlook or Office 365, then apply any date or folder filters you need.
+If you need a standalone PST file instead, see the convert Windows Mail to PST guide linked above.

 Features of the Automatic Tool